End of Life Care

 • We can discuss the process of euthanasia and the details of how it is carried out.

-• Decide if you want to be present or not- Some owners want to be there til the very end but others prefer to remember their pet healthy.
+• Decide if you want to be present or not- Some owners want to be there til the very end but others prefer to remember their pet is healthy.
 There is no right or wrong way, only what is best for you and your family.
 Sometimes it can be a comfort to have other family or friends present, other times it is better to have these last moments alone to say a final farewell to your loved one.

-• Decide if you want to memorialize your pet- We can make a clay paw print of your pet as a keepsake or make a clipping of your pet's fur to save.
+• Decide if you want to memorialize your pet- We can make a clay paw print of your pet as a keepsake or make a clipping of your

 Coping with grief